baden03/print-o-matic/readme.txt

 = 1.7.6 =
 * top and bottom print page html now use do_shortcode instead of the_content filter to avoid conflicts with social sharing plugins
+* fixed error of extra character in the title tag.

 = 1.7.5 =
 * added missing alt tag